 Resolution of the case should be made within thirty (30) business days of the Administrative Conference.
 If resolution cannot be reached in thirty (30) business days, OSI will inform the Respondent and Complainant.
 OSI may waive this timeline for good cause.

 In no case shall a hearing to resolve charge(s) of student misconduct take place before the investigative report has been finalized or before the Respondent has had an opportunity to respond in writing, unless the Respondent has chosen to go through an informal process or otherwise provided a written waiver of rights to these procedures.
 Further, unrelated charges and/or cases shall be heard separately unless the Respondent consents to the charges/cases being heard jointly.

-Where the Respondent indicates that he or she contests the charges, and after the investigative report has been finalized and copies provided to the Respondent (and the alleged victim, where applicable) the case shall be set for hearing; however, in cases with an alleged victim, the alleged victim and Respondent may agree to attempt an informal resolution, except where deemed inappropriate by the Vice President for Student Affairs and Dean of Students, or his/her designee.
+Where the Respondent indicates that he or she contests the charges, and after the investigative report has been finalized and copies provided to the Respondent (and the alleged victim, where applicable) the case shall be set for hearing; however, in cases with an alleged victim, the alleged victim and Respondent may agree to attempt an informal resolution, except where deemed inappropriate by the Vice President for Student Life and Dean of Students, or his/her designee.

 Where a case is not resolved through informal means, the charges shall be heard either by an Administrator or a Student Conduct Panel.
 Notice of the date, time, and location of the hearing, shall be provided to the Respondent (and the alleged victim, where applicable) at least five (5) business days prior to the hearing.

 The following standards will apply to any such hearing, whether before an Administrator or a Student Conduct Panel: